-Similar to other dynamic systems, unwanted oscillations could reduce the aerodynamic performance in flying animals (Rajabi et al. 2011, 2016; Alexander 2015).
-It is known that bird wings have vibration-sensitive mechanoreceptors, either at the follicle or Herbst corpuscles (Bruecker et al. 2016).
-Apart from the active control of energy-consuming muscles and neural systems (Alexander 2015), the feathers with damping capability could help to passively minimize undesirable vibrations.
-The flight feathers are anchored to the ulna and metacarpals/phalanges, where they are supplemented with muscles and sensors (Kondo et al. 2018).
+Similar to other dynamic systems, unwanted oscillations could reduce the aerodynamic performance of wings in flying animals [33].
+It is known that bird wings have vibration-sensitive mechanoreceptors, either at the follicle or Herbst corpuscles [34].
+Apart from the active control of energy-consuming muscles and neural systems [33], the feathers with damping capability could help to passively minimize undesirable vibrations.
+The flight feathers are anchored to the ulna and metacarpals/phalanges, where they are supplemented with muscles and sensors [35].
 The higher damped base of the shaft assures the stability of the wing bone under oscillations.